NerdyTechy/Melody/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Log File**
+Please provide the log file from the day that you experienced the issue.
+(Found in the /logs/ directory)

 **Additional context**
 Add any other context about the problem here.